SSHAHgituser/data_warehouse/README.md

 ### 2. Launch Analytics (After Data Ingestion)

 Use Airbyte to ingest data from SQLServer AdventureWorks database to PostgresSQL data_warehouse database.
-Remember to bring schema from source to data_warehouse database to match with dbt source.
+Remember to bring schema.table from source to data_warehouse database to match with dbt source.
 Once data has been ingested into PostgreSQL, run the analytics stack:

 ```bash